 On one hand, my aversion of being forced to engage numbly with a show is a question of labor: I wouldn't want to do more unpaid work in addition to creating value by bringing my body, a body, into the show.
 On the other, the statement is untrue.
 Everyone makes the show, not just the audience, and some more than others.
 The show is the living sum of its connections.
 Without my body, any body, the show weights less.

 I do not want to believe or question any of that.
-I want out of this business of proof.
+I simply want out of this business of proof.

 This article appeared originally in Estonian on Kaasaegse Kunsti Eesti Keskus/ Center for Contemporary Arts, Estonia's newsletter.
 This is a revised version made for a catalog for an upcoming show.

 back to kimmomodig.com